codev7/moon/README.md

 api = "/api/"
 # when server.hot is true the bundle is served via jsonp from webpack server
 hmr = "localhost:8889"
-# enables live reload. env must be development and hmr must be set
+# enables live reload.
+NB. env must be development and hmr must be set
 hot = true

 [server]
 template = "template.html.tpl"
 address = "localhost:8888"
+# when env is production it will prefix bundles with the serve option
+# this is useful for reverse proxies
+serve = "example.com"

 [client]
 entry = "entry.js"